Ah Boys to Men

-Ah Boys to Men (新兵正传 (新兵正傳, Hsin1 Ping1 Cheng4 Chuan4, xīnbīng zhèngzhuàn, Recruits' True Biography)) is a 2012 Singaporean military comedy film produced and directed by Jack Neo, written by Neo and Link Sng.
-It stars Joshua Tan, Maxi Lim, Noah Yap, Wang Weiliang, Tosh Zhang, Justin Dominic Misson, Aizuddiin Nasser and Ridhwan Azman in the first installment.
-The film is the first installment of the Ah Boys to Men series.
-The main plot revolves around a group of army recruits in National Service in Singapore.
+Ah Boys to Men (新兵正传 (新兵正傳, Hsin1 Ping1 Cheng4 Chuan4, xīnbīng zhèngzhuàn, Recruits' True Biography)) is a 2012 Singaporean Christmas Day military comedy film produced and directed by Jack Neo, written by Neo and Link Sng.
+It stars Joshua Tan, Maxi Lim, Noah Yap, Wang Weiliang, Ridhwan Azman, Aizuddiin Nasser, Charlie Goh and Tosh Zhang in the first installment.
+The main plot revolves around a group of army recruits in National service in Singapore.
 Neo had wanted to shoot an army-themed film since his army days, but could not find a suitable chance to do so.
-Ah Boys to Men is the first local film to be released in two parts and the first to film in Pulau Tekong, as well as the first South-East Asian film to feature Dolby Atmos surround sound.
+This film is also the first local film to be released in two parts and the first to film in Pulau Tekong, as well as the first South-East Asian film to feature Dolby Atmos surround sound.
 The film's theme song, "Recruits' Anthem" was written and composed by one of the cast, Tosh Zhang.

 The film was released on 8 November 2012.
 It is the highest-grossing Singaporean film of all time, and has grossed over four times its S$3 million budget.
-Buoyed by audience demand, a third installment titled Ah Boys to Men 3: Frogmen was released on 19 February 2015.
-It features the same cast but is however not a sequel to Ah Boys to Men 2.
+Maxi Lim, Noah Yap, Wang Weiliang, Tosh Zhang, Charlie Goh and Chen Tianwen would later collaborate again in Neo's next project movie based on lion dance known as The Lion Men and The Lion Men: Ultimate Showdown.